nganediwal/Data-Driven-Education-VIP/JITI_Flask_App/README.md

 * If you're using Windows or MacOS, it's up to you to know how to translate instructions to your env
 * If you haven't already installed it, you can get VirtualBox or VMWare free, if you're on a Mac, use VMWare
 * For a free VMWare license, [see the OIT page about VMWare](https://support.cc.gatech.edu/resources/downloads).
 Download [VirtualBox here](https://www.virtualbox.org/wiki/Downloads)
-* Then I recommend [Ubuntu 20.04, download the iso](https://ubuntu.com/download/desktop) and import the ova appliance into VirtualBox or VMWare
+* Then the recommendation is [Ubuntu 20.04, download the iso](https://ubuntu.com/download/desktop) and import the ova appliance into VirtualBox or VMWare

+There are still some things to tweak in the VM, such as Display and Network settings to get the VM working.
+Ask James for help.

 Once you spin up your VM, open a terminal and follow the rest of the instructions below.